Healthy Living Within Arm’s Reach

 Interested in community involvement but priority is meeting family’s basic needs

-To assist, the app needs to provide easy access to healthy food and clearly communicate how Jordan can leverage the funding opportunities, education, and community to improve her family’s quality of life.
+To assist, Tangelo needs to provide easy access to healthy food and communicate how Jordan can leverage the funding opportunities, education, and community to improve her family’s quality of life.

 Tangelo should reassure Jordan so she feels empowered to continue building healthy habits and confident that her family’s needs will be met.